Introduction

 Defining Parameters with Distributions

-Instead of fixed values, you can define disease parameters using
+Instead of fixed values, disease parameters can be defined using

 statistical distributions.
 This is useful for capturing uncertainty in